+By understanding the history of those around us, we can more easily honor their lives, sacrifices and memories.
+This is especially true when it comes to those who have helped heal and care for others - nurses.
 Nurses are the backbone of the healthcare system and they have fought to save the lives of citizens and soldiers alike.
-Take a look below to see just how these unsung heroes have evolved through the acts of war and how their hard work has helped us accomplish so much as a nation.#Nurses are often overlooked and underappreciated, but we wanted to say Thank You!
-Click To Tweet
+Take a look below to see just how these unsung heroes have evolved through the acts of war and how their hard work has helped us accomplish so much as a nation. [bctt tweet="#Nurses are often overlooked and underappreciated, but we wanted to say Thank You!" username="freedomhcs"]

 Army Hospital Ship: 1898

 Soon after the start of the Spanish-American War, Congress approved the Surgeon General’s request for contract nurses, including those who served on the hospital ship Relief.
 However, once again, more men died from disease than wounds from the enemy, and the country was unprepared to handle the amount of suffering soldiers.

 First Reserve Hospital: 1900

 As to be expected, nurses were also in great risk of getting sick themselves especially those in operating rooms (some of the first being located in Manila, Philippines).
 The conditions were not good and little could be done to help soldiers with cholera or smallpox.
 During this trying time, fifteen nurses died from typhoid fever and one from yellow fever.

 A year after Congress established the all-female Army Nurse Corps in 1901, the Navy's Surgeon-General proposed a similar Navy Nurse Corps.
 While waiting and pushing for approval, it is noted that the following was needed in order to have a more successful experience for all aspects of the military, "The Government supplies physicians and surgeons, splendidly equipped hospitals, and complete emergency facilities on every ship.”